snowplow-archive/snowplow.github.com/_posts/2016-03-xx-snowplow-r78-great-hornbill-released.md

 Scala Kinesis Enrich isn't actually limited to using Kinesis: it can also read from stdin and write to stdout.
 We plan to go further and add support for using [Apache Kafka][kafka] in place of Kinesis.
 Since Scala Kinesis Enrich will actually support multiple different types of stream, we have renamed it to *Stream Enrich*.

+<h2 id="rename">Access to the latest Common Enrich version</h2>

+Both Stream Enrich (for the real-time pipeline) and Scala Hadoop Enrich (for the batch pipeline) use our shared Common Enrich library for the core event enrichment logic.
+In this release, we have upgraded Stream Enrich from version 0.15.0 of Common Enrich to version 0.22.0.
+This makes a large number of features available to Stream Enrich, including:

+* The true_tstamp field
+* Validation of unstructured events and custom contexts
+* The cookie extractor enrichment
+* The weather enrichment
+* SendGrid webhooks

+For a complete list of changes to Common Enrich, check out the [CHANGELOG][changelog]

 <h2 id="partition">Randomized partition keys</h2>

 The Scala Stream Collector and Stream Enrich have historically used the IP address of incoming events as the Kinesis [partition key][partitionkey].
 This meant that any two events originating from the same IP address would end up in the same shard and would probably be processed in the same order.